r9r-dev/portaefik/README.md

 ```

 ## Install docker compose
 You should install docker compose as it's what I will use to configure portainer and traefik containers.
-Just use apt because we don't mind using the last version available.
+Just use apt because we don't mind using the lastest version available.
 ```sh
 apt install docker-compose
 ```

 ## Deploy
 ### Prepare your environnement
 We are going to use a single network called `traefik` where all containers that are handling HTTP traffic (using Traefik) will reside in.
+This will let you run containers on the same virtual network and let traefik now which of your containers have to be publicly available.
 ```sh
 docker network create traefik
 ```